Online Savings & Money Market Account Rates

-FDIC Insurance – In order to secure the viability of the US banking system, the Federal government provides insurance to a maximum amount of $250,000 per individual per institution (or 500,000 for joint account holders).
-While all deposits (CDs, Checking, Savings Accounts) held in the same type of ownership are added together and insured to $250,000, funds held in different types of ownership (Individual, Joint, Trust, Retirement) may fall under separate FDIC insurance provisions.
-Please visit the FDIC's website to determine if your financial institution is insured and use its "ask Edie" program to determine your coverage limits.
-We recommend that you deposit savings in only FDIC insured institutions and that you do not exceed FDIC coverage limits.
 All bank accounts listed on BestCashCow are FDIC insured.
+The Federal government provides insurance to a maximum amount of $250,000 per individual per institution (or $500,000 for joint account holders).
+All deposits (CDs, Checking, Savings Accounts) held in the same type of ownership at a single financial institution are only insured to $250,000.
+However, funds held in different types of ownership (Individual, Joint, Trust, Retirement) may fall under separate FDIC insurance provisions.
+Please visit the FDIC's website to determine your coverage limits based on your circumstances.
+BestCashCow.com recommends that you deposit savings in only FDIC insured institutions and that you do not exceed FDIC coverage limits.

 To see how this account compares to other similar types of investments, please view the BestCashCow income guide.
 View it here.